braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/10dlc.md

 Message throughput for your 10DLC depends on several factors, including brand trust score, daily message limits, and your messaging use cases.

 #### Brand Trust Score {#trust-score}
-A trust score is assigned when a customer registers for US 10DLC messaging.
-The higher the trust score, the better the throughput you will experience with your messages.

 The Campaign Registry (TCR) is a third-party agency that uses a reputation algorithm to review specific criteria relating to your company and assign a trust score that determines messaging throughput for each brand.
+This trust score will be assigned when a customer registers for US 10DLC messaging.
+The higer the trust score, the better the throughput you will experience.

 |     | Trust Score | AT&T | T-Mobile | Verizon |
 | --- | ----------- | ---- | -------- | ------- |